 In a nut shell: hackers.

-Now I’m not talking about people, per se, I’m talking about robots that hackers employee to “hack” many millions of people at once.
+Now I’m not talking about people, per se, I’m talking about robots that hackers employ to “hack” many millions of people at once.
 If you’re in a situation where a real live hacker is trying to gain access into your Facebook account you’ve got bigger problems than general password safety and your use case is outside the scope of this post.
 Good password management will keep malicious robots and prying ex-lovers out of your accounts but you’ll need a much higher level to keep a skilled advisory out of your Instagram.

 Your typical hacker isn’t personally going to crack your password.
 They are going to write scripts that exploit known vulnerabilities in systems across the web.
 This is why it’s a good idea to keep your software up-to-date.
 Most of the time “ethical hackers” (called white hat hackers) find security flaws in programs like Internet Explorer, Flash Media (literally just popped up while I wrote this) Player, and OpenSSL (e.g. Heartbleed) before the bad guys do.
 They will then report the issue and a “patch” will be made for the software.
 This is why you are constantly seeing your system ask you to update Flash or Java.
 These programs are constantly fixing exploits.